 No, Where Are You Really From?
-Pt I
+Skydiving Women of Color Speak - PART I

 "No, but where are you really from?" is just part of the lived experience of Women of Color in outdoor adventure sports.
 We're a minority within minority that enjoys both the best, worst and weirdest aspects of giving your heart to the outdoors.
 Today we're talking to four Women of Color who spend their weekends in free fall from 13,000 ft to hear their perspectives on balancing multiple hyphenated identities in the skies.